Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Example: Stochastic Rigid Body Dynamics

-The resulting behaviour for the coloured noise approximation is drastically different than what is expected in \ref{fig1}, now the equation has been forced away from the north pole completely and remains near $(0,1,0)$.
+The resulting behaviour for the coloured noise approximation is drastically different than what is expected in \ref{fig1}, now the solution has been forced away from the north pole completely and remains near $(0,1,0)$, which along with $(0,-1,0)$ are the only persisting fixed points from the original rigid body for $\mathsf{s}^{13} \neq 0$.

-Our theoretical prediction that the coloured noise approximation converges to Brownian motion with a non-canonical area is supported in the following figure.